 Our Advent wreaths are usually made of a circle of evergreens.
 An evergreen is a plant that does not change colors or lose its leaves when it gets cold.

-Father Daley shared a Cherokee legend about evergreens with second grade:
+Father Daley once shared a Cherokee legend about evergreens with second grade:

 Why Some Trees are Evergreen